ezequiel1593/synopR/README.md

 ## Citation
 Elias E (2026). synopR: Fast Decoding of SYNOP (Surface Synoptic Observations) Meteorological Messages.
 R package version 1.0.0, https://ezequiel1593.github.io/synopR/.

+## Plans for future versions
+Ideas that could come to light in upcoming versions:

+* Add support for the most commonly used groups 9 section 3.
+* New function to check internal consistency and potential errors in SYNOP messages.